computer-science-with-applications/book/src/getting_started/exceptions/index.rst

 the call stack when the error is detected.

 Specifically, in this example, the first two lines constitute the stack trace.
-Because we directly typed ``x = 42 / 0`` into the interpreter, these lines don't provide a lot of information in this case (it is immediately apparent that the error originated in the code we just typed).
+Because we directly typed ``x = 42 / 0`` into the interpreter, these lines don't provide a lot of information (it is immediately apparent that the error originated in the code we just typed).

 The stack trace is much more useful when an exception is raised inside a function, as it will tell us the exact line inside that function